BurcuOzden/BOY_MBG6133_Final/README.md

 5. Finally, the matrix contains zeros and ones are plotted as 2D heatmap to visualize the even/odd characteristics of the cells.
 The heatmap is saved with the name of _heatmap_even_odd_ in pdf format at 300 dpi resolution.
 The file is presented in _Outputs_ folder.

 **Note 1:** The first two points are the answer of the first question and the last three points are the answer of the second question.

 **Note 2:** This script does not requires any input file.
 It automatically generates a random matrix and generates heatmaps from this matrix.

+**Contact Information:** If you have any question, please contact with burcu.ozden@ibg.edu.tr